 Now that you know who you’re trying to reach, you can narrow the social channels they’re likely to frequent.
 While it’s tempting to throw time and money into all social channels to see what sticks, don’t do it.
 Focus on the right social media.

-For commercial real estate professionals, the three most effective are LinkedIn, Twitter, and Facebook, and each for different reasons.
+For commercial real estate professionals, the most effective are LinkedIn, Twitter, Facebook, and Google My Business, each for different reasons.
 Today, we’re going to focus on LinkedIn.
 It is the single largest professional and B2B network in the world, and it offers fantastic opportunities to engage with prospects, vendors, potential partners, and so much more.

 Detail Your Communication Strategy